fetchyfox/platform-legal/docs/fetchyfox/terms.md

   </summary>

   <p>
-  <strong>DISCLAIMER:</strong> This summary serves as an overview of the privacy policy to illustrate key points and not a comprensive legal document.
+  <strong>DISCLAIMER:</strong> This summary serves as an overview of the Terms of Service to illustrate key points and is not a comprensive legal document.
   </p>

   <p>